 \section{Test orbits and solution methods}

-In the following, we consider different methods to solve the EOM in the Schwarzschild spacetime and its first order pN approximation.
-We use a set of satellite test orbits with different eccentricities and altitudes to test the solution methods and to quantify their respective accuracy by comparison to the exact analytical reference solution.
+In the following, we consider different methods to solve the EOM in the Schwarzschild spacetime and its first-order pN approximation.
+We use a set of satellite test orbits with different eccentricities and altitudes to test the solution methods and to quantify their respective accuracy by comparison to the analytical reference solution.